 Yes.
 London remains the most expensive UK city for renters and day-to-day living, with costs around 40–50% higher than cities like Manchester, Birmingham or Leeds.

-What are council tax and utility bills like in London?
+What are council tax and utility bills like in London (2026)?

-Monthly utility bills in London range from £160 to £326 depending on property size and usage.
-Council tax typically falls between £125 and £165 per month based on borough and property band.
+Monthly utility bills in London typically range from £180 to £260 for a one-bedroom flat (energy, water and broadband), depending on property size, insulation and usage.
+Council tax usually falls between £145 and £170 per month for Band D homes, but varies widely by borough and band.
 For a detailed guide, visit our blog: How to Budget for Bills When Renting in London.

-More affordable areas include Barking and Dagenham, Croydon, Sutton, and Newham.
-These boroughs offer lower rent prices with solid transport connections into central London.
+More affordable boroughs still tend to include Barking & Dagenham, Croydon, Sutton and Newham, where rents are generally lower than Zones 1–2 while transport links into central London remain strong.
 For a borough-by-borough breakdown, see The Cheapest Places to Rent in London.

-How much are groceries per month in London?
+How much are groceries per month in London (2026)?

-Grocery costs for a single person in London typically range from £150 to £300 per month, depending on shopping habits.
-Budget supermarkets like Lidl and Aldi, along with local markets, help reduce this.
+Grocery costs for a single person in London typically range from £180 to £320 per month, depending on how often you cook at home and where you shop.
+Budget supermarkets like Lidl and Aldi, plus local markets, can help keep costs towards the lower end.

 Is living in central London worth the higher rent?

-How do I save money while living in London?
+How do I save money while living in London (2026)?

 For more detailed information on the cost of living in London, including calculators and comparison tools, the following resources can be useful: